 - 1. Member States may decide not to lay down rules for administrative sanctions on infringements which are subject to national criminal law.
-In this case they shall communicate to the Commission the relevant criminal law provisions. [...] - 2.
-By [24 months after the entry into force of these provisions] the Member States shall notify the rules referred to in paragraph 1 to the Commission and [ESMA].
-They shall notify the Commission and [ESMA] without delay of any subsequent amendment thereto.
+In this case they shall communicate to the Commission the relevant criminal law provisions. - 2.
+By [24 months after the entry into force of these provisions] the Member States shall notify the rules referred to in paragraph 1 to the Commission [...].
+They shall notify the Commission [...] without delay of any subsequent amendment thereto.

-Article 30B

-Sanctioning powers
+Article 30B (ex.
+Article 62 Regulation) Sanctioning powers

-- 1. In case of a breach [referred to in Annex 1], Member States shall provide for competent authorities to have the power to take and or impose at least the following administrative measures and sanctions: - (a) an order requiring the natural or legal person responsible for the breach to cease the conduct and to desist from a repetition of that conduct; - (b) a public statement which indicates the natural or legal person responsible and the nature of the breach, published on the website of competent authorities; - (c) a temporary prohibition for the statutory auditor, the audit firm or the key audit partner to carry out statutory audits of public-interest entities and/or signing audit reports within the meaning of Article 22 of Regulation XXX with effect throughout the Union, until the breach has been brought to an end.
-This temporary prohibition shall be notified to [ESMA] and [ESMA] shall transmit the information to the other competent authorities of the Member States. - (d) a declaration that the audit report does not meet the requirements of Article 22 of Regulation XXX, until the breach has been brought to an end;
+- 1. [...]
+Member States shall provide for competent authorities to have the power to take and or impose at least the following administrative measures and sanctions for breaches of the provisions of this Directive and, where applicable, Regulation XXX: - (a) [...] a notice requiring the natural or legal person responsible for the breach to cease the conduct and to desist from a repetition of that conduct; - (b) [deleted] - (c) a temporary prohibition of up to three years for the statutory auditor, the audit firm or the key audit partner to carry out statutory audits of public-interest entities and/or signing audit reports within the meaning of Article 22 of Regulation XXX [...].
+This temporary prohibition shall be notified to CEAOB and CEAOB shall transmit the information to the other competent authorities of the Member States. - (d) a declaration that the audit report does not meet the requirements of Article 28 of Directive or Article 22 of Regulation XXX;

-- (e) a temporary ban against a member of an audit firm or a public interest entity administrative or management body to exercise functions in audit firms or public-interest entities.
-This temporary prohibition shall be notified to [ESMA] and [ESMA] shall transmit the information to the other competent authorities of the Member States; - (f) administrative pecuniary sanctions of up to twice the amount of the profits gained or losses avoided because of the breach where those can be determined; - (g) in the case of a natural or legal person, administrative pecuniary sanctions of up to EUR 1 500 000 or, in the Member States where the Euro is not the official currency, at the exchange rate applying on the date of entry into force of this Regulation; - (h) in the case of a legal person, administrative pecuniary sanctions of up to 10% of its total annual turnover in the preceding business year; where the legal person is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial accounts in accordance with [Directive 83/349/EEC], the relevant total annual turnover shall be the total annual turnover or the corresponding type of income as defined in Directive 86/635/EC for banks and Directive 91/674/EC for insurance companies resulting from the consolidated account of the ultimate parent undertaking in the preceding business year. - 2.
-Member States may give to competent authorities other sanctioning powers in addition to those referred to in paragraph 1 and may provide for higher levels of administrative pecuniary sanctions than those established in that paragraph.
+- (e) a temporary ban of up to three years against a member of an audit firm or a public interest entity administrative or management body to exercise functions in audit firms or public-interest entities.
+This temporary prohibition shall be notified to CEAOB and CEAOB shall transmit the information to the other competent authorities of the Member States; - (f) [...]; - (g) in the case of a [...] statutory auditors, audit firms and key audit partners, administrative pecuniary sanctions of up to EUR 1 500 000 or, in the Member States where the Euro is not the official currency, at the exchange rate applying on the date of entry into force of this [...]
+Directive; - (h) in the case of [...] public interest entities, administrative pecuniary sanctions of up to 21⁄2% of its total annual turnover in the preceding business year; where the [...] public interest entity is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial statements in accordance with Directive 2013/34/EU, the relevant total annual turnover shall be the total annual turnover or the corresponding type of income as defined in Directive 86/635/EC for banks and Directive 91/674/EC for insurance companies resulting from the consolidated financial statements of the ultimate parent undertaking in the preceding business year.